 A-line are garments that are fitted up the top and flare out at the bottom.
 You can get a-line dresses, tops and skirts.
-All of them are good for hiding tummies if styled correctly.
 A-line got it’s name because if you imagine laying the item flat, you would see that it makes a shape of a triangle or the letter A (if you can see the two bottom parts of the letter A as your legs!).
 The part of the top or skirt that flares out can hide a lot and people are unaware what’s underneath as the shape just looks like part of the clothing.

 Focus On Vertical, Not Horizontal